PaloAltoNetworks/terraform-aws-vmseries-modules/tests/examples/README.md

 go get -u github.com/gruntwork-io/terratest/modules/terraform
 ```

+Script testing code with different Terraform version is using [tfenv](https://github.com/tfutils/tfenv), which needs to be installed before running tests.

-To execute all tests for every type of Terraform version, execute script:
+In order to execute all tests for every type of Terraform version, type command:

 ```
 ./run_tests_multiple_tf_version.sh